Back to blog

 SAND-FILLED Slit Poly Putting Greens

-This is the oldest technology putting green, which is generally a compacted sand infill surface stabilized by plastic blades.
-Blades are rolled at the tops securing the sand underneath, making the surface hard and smooth.
+This type of putting green features the oldest technology.
+It generally features a compacted sand infill surface stabilized by plastic blades.
+The blades are rolled at the top, securing the sand underneath and making the surface hard and smooth.

 All the articles mentioning the connection of the "stimp speed" with the amount of sand are related to this old technology.
-And it makes total sense, the less sand applied, the more blades sticking out, creating friction to slow down and soft play the ball.
+And it makes total sense, the less sand applied, the more blades will stick out, creating friction to slow down the ball.

 Polypropylene is essentially just a type of plastic.